longturn/freeciv21/docs/Getting/install.rst

   We do not support every single language code in the list above, but we do have some translations for many of them.

-On a Linux based system, open a terminal and set the ``LANG`` variable to the language code.
+On a Linux or macOS based system, open a terminal and set the ``LANG`` variable to the language code.
 In the example we pick German (Deutsch).

 .. code-block:: sh

-  $ export LANG=de_DE.UTF8
-  $ path/to/freeciv21-client
+  $ LANG=de_DE.UTF8 path/to/freeciv21-client

 That setting will stay in effect as long as the terminal window is open.
 Freeciv21 will use the environment